 Your micro conversions metrics, for example, email open rates and CTR (Click Through Rates), are important to keep track of.

-They will help you get more insight on what your subscribers like, what you are doing right and what you can improve.
+They will help you get more insight into what your subscribers like, what you are doing right, and what you can improve.

 The more your open rates increase, the more your CTR can increase, the more conversion rates can also increase.